Eric Thomas (motivational speaker): Motivational speaker

-After becoming known as a preacher and motivational speaker, Thomas founded a company to offer education consulting, executive coaching and athletic development.
 Thomas has given motivational talks to collegiate and professional athletes.
-Thomas has appeared on Fox News to discuss his work, and portions of his sermons can be heard on the track "Intro" of deep house producers Disclosure's 2013 debut album, Settle, Hip-hop/R&B artist Foster's track "Hard Times" in 2016, and on the intro track "Wins and Losses" to rapper Meek Mill's 2017 album of the same name.
+Thomas has appeared on Fox News to discuss his work, and portions of his sermons can be heard on the track "Intro" of deep house producers Disclosure's 2013 debut album, Settle and on the intro track "Wins and Losses" to rapper Meek Mill's 2017 album of the same name.
 In 2020, he reunited with Disclosure to speak on the song "Energy", which was released as the lead track from their third album Energy.